Niltonsf/gofinances/README.md

+# Finances
+  Finances is a project that allows you to keep up with your finances and investments.
+Here you can have full control over your spendings and on the profit from the investments.

-# gofinances
+# How to run
-This is a project for keeping up with your finances.

-Implementation with firebase/firestore.
+1. Clone the project: `git clone https://github.com/Niltonsf/gofinances.git`
+2. Install dependencies using `yarn` or `npm i`
+3. Run the project `yarn start`